hironaokato/atom_rc/README.md

 624ZZ Linear Bearing: x2

+Bolts and Nuts of M3, M4, M5, M6

 Required Extruder and hotend;

-atom can use Huxley bowden extruder set OR Genkei bowden extruder set
+atom can use Huxley bowden extruder hotend set OR Genkei bowden extruder hotend set.

 ------------------------------------------------------------------